-Now, I get that companies can’t stock boxes to fit every single item they sell, that would be ridiculous, they’d probably need another warehouse.
-But learning what to do with it once its fulfilled its purpose is our responsibility, surely.
+Now, I get that companies can’t stock boxes to fit every single item they sell because that would be ridiculous, and they’d probably need another warehouse.
+But learning what to do with excess beauty packaging or any kind of wrapping once it has fulfilled its purpose is our responsibility, surely.

 When I started Fresh Therapies, the one thing I was sure about, was that I would not use plastic containers, unless it was the most easily recyclable version there is.

 I really do try to be as eco-friendly as I can when it comes to my packaging.
 From what the product sits in, to how I send it out to my customers.
 Which led me to find what I call ‘Good Chips’ which are 100% biodegradable starch chips.
 You can find out more about it here.

 I’ve been using these ‘Good Chips’ for quite some time now and assumed everyone knew they were eco-friendly, also can be re-used for many a different project, (more on that in a bit).

 I asked one of my customers to give me honest feedback on my packaging.
 The feedback was not what I expected.
 The main comment that jumped right out was: